-GC § 51177 and 51178 define "Very High Fire Hazard Severity Zones" (VHFHSZs) within LRAs to mean areas outside of SRAs designated by the Director of Forestry and Fire Protection based on consistent statewide criteria and based on the severity of fire hazard that is expected to prevail in those areas.
+GC § 51177 and 51178 define "Very High Fire Hazard Severity Zones" (VHFHSZs) within LRAs to mean areas outside of SRAs that are designated as VHFHSZs by the Director of Forestry and Fire Protection based on consistent statewide criteria and based on the severity of fire hazard that is expected to prevail in those areas.
 VHFHSZs are based on fuel loading, slope, fire weather, and other relevant factors including areas where Santa Ana, Mono, and Diablo winds have been identified by CAL FIRE as a major cause of wildfire spread.